Christian countercult movement: Mid-twentieth-century apologists

 One of the first prominent countercult apologists was Jan Karel van Baalen (1890–1968), an ordained minister in the Christian Reformed Church in North America.
-His book The Chaos of Cults, which was first published in 1938, became a classic among Protestant as it was repeatedly revised and updated until 1962.
+His book The Chaos of Cults, which was first published in 1938, became a classic among Protestant as it was repeatedly revised and updated until 1960.

+After World War II the countercult movement came to prominence as a backlash against the growing variety of religious expression in America, especially that which was fueled by non-Protestant immigration from Eastern Europe and Asia; and in the United Kingdom, the repeal of the 1735 Witchcraft Act allowed for the growth of Wicca and modern Paganism.